apj19/Placment-Preparation-Akshay-Jadhav/React/react.md

 # React

 1. What’s React and What are the advantages of it?

-     Ans:-
+    Ans:- React is javaScript Library

 2. What's Virtual Dom in React & What are the advantages of it?

     Ans:-

 3. Explain LifeCycle of React Components?

     Ans:-

 4. Whats the difference between between Functional Components and Class Components?

         Ans:-

 5. What are the hooks in React & Can we use Hooks in Class Components?

     Ans:-

 6. What are the LifeCycle method and the advantages of it?

     Ans:-

 7. What’s useState Hook & Advantages of it?

     Ans:-

 8. Explain useEffect & Advantages of it

     Ans:-

 9. Explain Context Api and create a minor project on it

     Ans:-

 10. Explain useReducer and Its advantages.

     Ans:-

 11. build a Todo Web App Using React and useReducer Hook.

     Ans:-

 12. Build A simple counter app using React

     Ans:-

 13. Build Calculator Using React Only

     Ans:-

 14. Build a Tic Tac Toe Game using Class Component of React

     Ans:-

 15. Explain Prop Drilling & How can we avoid it?

     Ans:-

 16. Create a task manager where user can create tasks and see his task

     Ans:-